wipo-int/dc-deployments-automation/README.md

 them natively (e.g. the `jira_config` role depends on the `atl_cluster_node_id` var being defined; on AWS this is provided by the `aws_common` role, which should be run first).

+### Development and testing

+See [Development](DEVELOPMENT.md) for details on setting up a development environment and running tests.

 ## Ansible layout